srishtik6/ds4400_finalproject/README.md

 ---
 ## Requirements
-'''python
+*Requirements can be downloaded using pip install on terminal*
-pip install tensorflow
+- tensorflow
-$ pip install tensorflow_hub
+- tensorflow_hub
-$ pip install keras
+- keras
-$ pip install tqdm
+- tqdm